|

 Drs.
 Boswell and Humes appear in closed session |

-autopsy photographs shown on national television; X-rays also
+of autopsy photographs shown on national television; X-rays

 Links: